 Airman Parker attended Clovis (N.M) Senior High School. his wife, Jean, is the daughter of Mr. and Mrs. W.L.
 Tillman of Grady, N.M.

 JOHNNY W. PARKER

-coincides with the highest salary available.
+The call of duty, it seems, coincides with the highest salary available.

-Navy said to plan a huge
+Navy said to plan a huge building program.